Lntck/LeetCode/README.md

 # LeetCode Solutions

-📌 **My accepted solutions to LeetCode problems** in multiple languages.
+📌 **My accepted solutions to LeetCode problems across multiple programming languages.**
-Focus on efficiency (time/space complexity) and clean code.
+I focus on writing efficient algorithms with optimal time and space complexity, alongside clean and readable code.

+🚀 **The Solutions Table below is generated automatically.**
+A GitHub Action script scans the solution files in this repository, fetches problem details from the official LeetCode API, and updates this README every time code changes are pushed.
+This way, the table always reflects the latest accepted solutions — no manual updates needed!

 ---